 Each child must be signed in and out each day with the time of arrival and departure noted.
-Please make sure not to be late for the school as it disrupts the classroom work cycle.
-There is an IPad kept in the office for signing in and out.
-This is a state law and must be followed on a daily basis.
-This also helps us to keep an accurate attendance record.
+Please make sure not to be late for school (be at school before 08:30am MST) as it disrupts the classroom work cycle.
+There are IPad's kept for signing in and out.
+This is a state law and must be followed daily.
+It' also helps us to keep an accurate attendance record.